“If my book is open, your mouth should be closed.”

 : “I love everything about this book!”

 Lady Esbe has very little time to herself, but what few moments she can spare for leisure she typically fills with books, cooking, or travel.
 She enjoys various genres; however, she does try to abstain from reading too many books of a fanciful romantic nature.
 Being a self-declared “dog person,” Lady Esbe is quite shocked to find that she enjoys being the adoptive mother to two highly-adventurous – and appallingly naughty – little boy cats.
 When not working, reading, or chasing those wild boys down from every tree in the neighborhood, Mlle.
-Esbe can be found watching true-crime documentaries, sipping coffee in her local cafe, going to the cinema, perusing the newest offerings at IKEA, or attending concerts.
+Esbe can be found watching true-crime documentaries, sipping coffee in her local cafe, going to the cinema, hanging out at the Farmer’s Market, perusing the newest offerings at IKEA, or attending concerts.